Tarlan Musayeva: Awards

-Musayeva received the Order of the Red Banner of Labour (USSR), the Order of Friendship of Peoples, and was awarded with the Lenin Komsomol Prize of the Azerbaijan SSR and USSR for her distinguished labor activity.
+Musayeva received the Order of the Red Banner of Labour, the Order of Friendship of Peoples, and was awarded with the Lenin Komsomol Prize of the Azerbaijan SSR and USSR for her distinguished labor activity.
 At the same time, she received gold, silver and bronze medals at the Exhibition of Achievements of the People.
 Also, Musayeva won the awards and some honorary orders by Pasha Angelina, Tursnoy Akhundova and Sevil Gaziyeva.

 In 1980, a documentary about Tarlan Musayeva was filmed by Elchin Efendiyev.